jimeUWOshkosh/EconomicExchange/README.md

 # Economic Exchange For Everyone Else

-Business State Machine for Transactions
+Proof of concept of Business State Machine for Transactions
-Proof of concept

-I made multiple presenations on the progress of this project at the Madison Perl Mongers (MadMongers) in 2018
+I made multiple presenations on the progress of this project at the Madison Perl Mongers (MadMongers) in 2018.
 Please review the mdp presentation EE.mdp in

+A 'proof of concept' on Ovid's Declarative Perl Transaction syntax

+  Declarative Perl
+    Series of Steps in Subject Verb Object Structure Iterates over each of the steps in succession, and if any of them fail, all changes are discarded and the failed transaction is logged.
+If all of the steps succeed, every object which was updated is then stored in the database and we log a successful transaction.

+    sub purchase_clone {
+       my ($self) = @_;
+       ...
+       my $succeeded = $self->new_exchange(
+            slug            => 'purchase-clone',
+            success_message => 'You have purchased a new clone', failure_message => 'You could not purchase a new clone', Steps(
+                      Location( $self      => is_in_area   => 'clonevat'              ),
+                      Wallet(   $self      => pay          => $self->price('cloning') ),
+                      Clone(    $self      => gestate      => $self->station_area     ),
+             FAILURE( Wallet(   $character => remove       => $bet_amount ) ),
+             ALWAYS( Wallet( $character => show_balance ) ),
+          ),
+       );
+       ...
+    }

+1. Didn't use constructors like Ovid did
+     CP > 'Area' is a constructor for a Veure::Economy::Asset::Area instance...
+   Didn't know how to do it so I just made lib/AssetSteps.pl

+2. I used a source filter, "Filter::Util::Call", lib/myfilter.pm
-Remember in this source filter, each step must be on a single line!!!
+   Each step must be on a single line!!!
    If you desire something more accommodating, consider yourself to be empowered.
 This is only a proof of concept.

 run.pl is a sample program ( $ perl run.pl )